-If you’re renovating or redecorating your home, carefully restoring features such as architraves and skirting boards will give your new scheme a smart, professionally finished look, plus it will create the perfect base for a stylish, modern decorating scheme.
-Follow our expert step-by-step guide to achieve the best results.
+If you’re renovating or redecorating your home – and particularly if it's a period property – carefully restoring features such as architraves and skirting boards will give your new scheme a smart, professionally finished look.

 You will need